First Gene Therapy for Inherited Retinal Disease

 "This is a really, really, exciting time.
 This could revolutionize treatments not only for different blinding diseases but also for other genetic and acquired diseases for which we have no treatment."

-This latest development in gene therapy is the result of more than two decades of painstaking genetic research by Jean Bennett, MD, PhD, and Albert M. Maguire, M.D., both Professors of Ophthalmology and Co-directors of the Center for Advanced Retinal and Ocular Therapeutics at Penn Medicine.
+This latest development in gene therapy is the result of more than two decades of painstaking genetic research by Jean Bennett, MD, PhD, and Albert M. Maguire, M.D., spouses, ophthalmologists and co-directors of the Center for Advanced Retinal and Ocular Therapeutics at Penn Medicine.
 They and their colleagues achieved the FDA approval seventeen years after they restored sight to a blind dog named Lancelot, who had a canine version of LCA.

 Dr. Bennett's and Dr. Maguire's research not only provides hope for patients with LCA, but for everyone with inherited blindness.
 There are at least 265 different genes in which mutations can cause blindness; breakthroughs in gene therapy are allowing scientists to develop treatments for diseases that were previously untreatable, giving hope to millions.